zapier/zapier-platform/packages/zapier-platform-cli/README-source.md

 You can provide a `resource` directive on your field which will point to a resource's key and will use the list directive to put down the options dynamically.

-> Dynamic dropdowns are one of the few fields that "automatically" invalidates our field cache.
+> Dynamic dropdowns are one of the few fields that "automatically" invalidates our field cache when relying on custom fields.

 ```javascript
 [insert-file:./snippets/dynamic-dropdowns.js]